*Updated March 10, 2018

 1. Journal.
-Having a beautiful journal you can turn to when you need to unload, process, grieve, be angry, or get centered is a tool I recommend to every client.
-What often stops people from using it is the belief that they need to write in it every day, or that the entries must be profound prose.
+Having a beautiful journal you can turn to when you need to unload, process, grieve, vent, or get centered is a must.
+What often stops people from using it is the idea that you need to write in it every day or that the entries must be profound prose.

 3. Belief Book.
 This is a great tool to help you flip a blocking belief.
 If you’ve recently identified some thinking that’s getting in your way, such as “I’ll never get my act together,” “I’ll always be broke,” or “It’s not safe to be seen,” spend some time creating an opposite, empowering belief and use your Belief Book to train your brain to think in this new way.